The Complete Guide

 How much do clinical medical assistants make?
 Here is the salary and growth data from the Bureau of Labor Statistics:

-The median annual wage for medical assistants was $34,800 in May 2019.
+The median annual wage for medical assistants was $35,850 per year or $17.23 per hour, in May 2020.
 Salaries in this field vary depending on a variety of factors.
 For instance, clinical medical assistants in top industries can earn a bit higher median annual wage:

 - Outpatient care centers – $36, 810